Midreshet HaRova—S. Daniel Abraham Israel Program

 There is an intensive Ulpan program.
 Please see course catalog for details.

 Students receive Pass/Fail transcripts based on participation.
 Students who wish to earn a transcript with letter grades must either take exams or submit projects in order to receive grades.

-There is a formal Shana Bet program when there is sufficient demand.
-Over the past number of years Shana Bet groups have ranged from four to thirteen students.
-Generally, a group of students choose to stay in Israel in order to volunteer for Sherut LeUmi (National Service).
+There is a formal Shana Bet program.
+Over the past number of years Shana Bet groups have ranged from four to fifteen students.
+In addition, a group of between 10-15 students generally choose to stay in Israel in order to volunteer for Sherut Leumi (National Service) or army service.

 Midreshet HaRova is a participant in the Yeshiva University Joint Program and the Israel Experience Program (IEP) of the Hebrew Theological College.

-Rav David Milston, a musmach of the Chief Rabbinate and an alumnus of Yeshivat Har Etzion and Jews College in London heads the Overseas Program.
+Rav David Milston, a musmach of the Chief Rabbinate and an alumnus of Yeshivat Har Etzion and Jews College in London is Rosh Midrasha.

-Rav Ari Shames and Rav Michael Susman are assistant directors.
+Rav Ari Shames and Rav Michael Susman are Associate Directors.

 The faculty reflects the entire spectrum of the Religious Zionist/Centrist Orthodox world, providing students with multiple perspectives on a range of philosophical and Halachik issues.